Castellum is a subject database system developed at the Max Planck Society. Its main goals are:

 Contact details are stored in Castellum so all other databases can work with pseudonyms instead.

-Castellum allows you to find potential subjects from an existing pool using study specific filters
+Castellum allows you to find potential participants from an existing pool using study specific filters.

 You can manage appointments for test sessions.